2019 MLB London Series: Entertainment

 At the 2019 games, entertainment traditions from Red Sox and Yankees games were represented in-game, including the grounds crew performing "Y.M.C.A." (as is done at Yankee Stadium) and a "Sweet Caroline" sing-along (as is done at Fenway Park).
 "Theme from New York, New York" was played after both Yankee wins, as is done at Yankee Stadium.
 Fans voted for Winston Churchill, Freddie Mercury, King Henry VIII, and the Loch Ness Monster to be the entrants in the mascot races.
-"The Freeze", a spandex-clad sprinter who races fans at Atlanta Braves games, also appeared.
+"The Freeze" (Nigel Talton of Fort Valley, Georgia, a member of the Atlanta Braves' grounds crew), a spandex-clad sprinter sponsored by RaceTrac who races fans at Braves games, also appeared.

 At the June 29 game, the national anthems of both the United States and the United Kingdom were performed by The Kingdom Choir; the ceremonial first pitches were thrown by participants of the Invictus Games with Prince Harry, Duke of Sussex, and his wife, Meghan, Duchess of Sussex, in attendance; the mascot race was won by Freddie Mercury; and The Freeze lost to a fan in their footrace.